What’s in Season – October Produce and Recipes

 Fruit

-Pears: Pears are perhaps the best fruits in season in October for Vitamin C and fiber.
-Like apples, these cone-shaped fruits are hugely versatile in both sweet and savory dishes and come in plenty of varieties.
-Pears generally come in a shade of green or even yellow and should be firm to the touch when picked.
-You can use this October fruit to fill out desserts if you’re low on apples – they add a wonderfully unique flavor.
-Or you can serve slices alongside cheese as part of a charcuterie board.
+Pears: Pears are perhaps the best fruits in season in October.
+You can use them to fill out desserts if you’re low on apples – they add a wonderfully unique flavor.
+Or you can serve slices alongside cheese as part of a cheese board.

 Squash

-Butternut squash: With their unique shape and vibrant orange flesh, butternut squash is the most common of the winter squashes.
-It’s the fully evolved version of summer squash, having had time to mature into a hearty carb that makes a great vegetarian alternative to main courses.
-A good butternut squash should be firm to the touch and have a delicate orange color on the outside.
-It may be tough to cut initially, so use a sharp knife and a bit of elbow grease.
-It’s great in warming October recipes like ginger and squash soup, vegan mac and cheese, and a showstopping stuffed butternut squash
+Butternut squash: With its unique shape and vibrant orange flesh, butternut squash is the most common winter squash.
+It’s great in warming October recipes like ginger and squash soup, vegan mac and cheese, and a showstopping stuffed butternut squash.

-Kabocha squash: Otherwise known as “Japanese pumpkin” in some parts of the world, kabocha squash is squat, round, and has a beautiful deep green exterior and vibrant yellow insides.
-Like its butternut cousin, this variety of squash is at its best during October and is rich in dietary fibers.
+Kabocha squash: Also known as “Japanese pumpkin”, kabocha squash is squat, round, and has a beautiful deep green exterior and vibrant yellow insides.
 Some like to enjoy kabocha squash simply roasted in the oven and sprinkled with cinnamon.
-But you can also swap it out for acorn squash and roast it or make crispy fried squash for dipping.
+But you can also make crispy fried squash or use it instead of roasted acorn squash.

 Pumpkin: The King of October Vegetables (that might actually be fruit), pumpkins come into season just in time for Halloween and Thanksgiving.
-With a bright orange exterior, this durable staple of October produce (and pumpkin spice latte season) is also one of its most versatile.
-The best pumpkins should sound hollow when tapped and be firm to the touch, with a vibrant green stalk.
-And if you’ve got leftovers after carving, use them to make pumpkin hummus, pumpkin soup, pumpkin pie, or a veggie-friendly pumpkin and beans burger.
+If you’ve got leftovers after carving, use them to make pumpkin hummus, pumpkin soup, pumpkin pie, or a veggie-friendly pumpkin and beans burger.

 Brassica Vegetable

 Swiss chard: With a slightly bitter flavor and leafy greens, Swiss chard approaches the end of its season in October.
-Think of it as spinach but with a stronger, more complex flavor.
-Swiss chard should have a firm stalk and strong green leaves without any brown patches on it.
-You can also find rainbow chard available around this time of year.
-Use it as you would any dark leafy green in salads and sandwiches.
-Or try sautéing your chard or using the leaves to make Swiss chard rolls or lentil soup
+Use it as you would any dark, leafy green in salads and sandwiches.
+Or try sautéing chard or using the leaves to make Swiss chard rolls or lentil soup.

 Root Vegetables

 Celeriac: Otherwise known as celery root, celeriac is best when cooked and transformed into different dishes.
-In fact, it makes a surprisingly good vegetarian dish if you’re looking to reduce your meat intake.
-With its off-white color and slightly odd texture, the best celeriac should be heavy in your hands and not have any discoloring on the skin.
-Friest, remove the skin and stalk.
-Then transform it into soups, use it as an alternative to mashed potato, or pair it with other root vegetables to make stews and casseroles.
+Add it into soups, use it as an alternative to mashed potato, or pair it with other root vegetables to make stews and casseroles.

-Ginger: There’s a reason this little root is so celebrated by health fanatics – and it’s because it’s so good for you!
+Ginger: There’s a reason health fanatics celebrate this little root—and it’s because its so good for you!
 Used for centuries in holistic medicine, ginger is a great tool to fight common colds.
 It has been shown to improve digestion and support a healthy gut.
-Whether you buy it raw or already prepped, try using it to make ginger shots, marmalade, ginger ale, tea, soup, or syrup.
+Whether you buy it raw or already prepped, try using it to make ginger shots, ginger marmalade, ginger ale, ginger tea, or ginger syrup.

 More seasonal produce guides

-If you try any of these recipes for what to cook in October with the October seasonal produce, let me know how it goes in the comments below.
-I’d love to see your recipe recreations – tag me on Instagram @Alphafoodie!
+If you try any of these recipes for cooking with August seasonal produce, let me know how it goes in the comments below.
+I’d love to see your recipe recreations—tag me on Instagram @Alphafoodie!

 Leave a comment